frovedis/frovedis/doc/tutorial/tutorial.md

 The created table can be saved by the `save` member function.
 Here, the table is saved into directory "./t".
 It contains the saved dvectors of the columns (c1, c2, and c3).
-They are saved as binary format unless the type is std::string.
+They are saved as binary format unless the type is string kind of types.
 The file `columns` contains the names of the columns.
 The file `types` contains the type names of the columns.
 The files like `c1_null` contains the information of the null data, which might be created by outer join.
 In this case, they